 The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog.
-The University's Tier II writing requirement for the Nutritional Sciences major is met

 The University's Tier II writing requirement for the Nutritional Sciences major is met by completing Human Nutrition and Foods 450.
 This course is referenced in item 3. below.